VIDA-NYU/Taxis-Vis-Frontend/README.md

 ---

+> [!WARNING]
+> **🚨 Important Notice**:
+    This current repository and the Taxis-Vis-Data-Backend are put on hold.
+    The goal was to see what is possible to do with today tools on the Javascript end side for reproducing Taxis-VIS.
+Now it touches enough yet is not deleted because could be (re-)used.
+    Cheers! @Simon.

 <div align="center">

 _Greetings_ from the **Taxis Vis Frontend**!
 This project is a component of the larger **Taxis Vis** initiative, which